 Dealing the game

-19.5 At the commencement of a Round, the Dealer will activate the Jackpot Button indicating that the Round has started, causing the Jackpot System to increment.
+19.9 Where the Casino Operator has elected to fund the Poker Jackpot itself, the Dealer will activate the necessary equipment at the commencement of a Round, indicating that the Round has started, causing the Jackpot System to increment.

+19.10 Where the Casino Operator has elected that the Poker Jackpot will be funded from a participating Pot or a Commission (or a combination of both), the Dealer will activate the necessary equipment at the completion of a Round.

-19.6 Where a player has achieved a Royal Flush Jackpot qualifying Hand, the Dealer will record the winning Hand using the handset.
+19.11 Where a player has achieved a Hand qualifying for a Poker Jackpot on a participating table and/or game, the Dealer will record the winning Hand using the handset.

-19.7 All jackpot payouts must be confirmed via the Jackpot Management Console.
+19.12 All jackpot payouts must be confirmed via the Jackpot Management Console.